 If you've stripped away the natural finish, apply Wood Rub and follow the instructions.

 If you have stubborn built-up residue, after washing and scrubbing your woodenware with a kitchen brush or Scotch Brite pad, let dry completely.
 Then, following the grain of the wood, use a fine sandpaper or fine - medium steel wool pad, lightly apply pressure to the area needing cleaning.
 Apply more pressure as needed as you go along, but lightly feather the edges of the cleaned area to blend into the untreated area of the wood.
 Only sand the entire item if you must.

 If you are removing scratches from a bowl, butcher block or board, do consider that the “scars” of honest use and everyday wear and tear add character!
 Start with a medium grit sandpaper, try to follow the grain of the wood and sand the scratched area, being careful not to go too deeply into the wood.
 Move to a lighter grade sandpaper, medium steel wool pad and lastly to a fine steel wood pad (00, 0 or 1).
 For a superfine finish, use a Scotch Brite pad.

-Using a lint free cloth or microfiber cloth, apply a thick application of Bowl and Board Rub.
+Using a lint free cloth or microfiber cloth, apply a thick application of Wood Rub.
 Let the Rub absorb into the wood surface for 20 minutes or more (no harm in letting the excess Rub sit on your wood item), and remove any excess by rubbing with a microfiber or clean lint free cloth until you have a slight sheen.
 Reapply about once a month or when your woodenware looks or feels dry to the touch.

 Beware standing water and bright light!
 Do not let woodenware sit in water, do not clean in the dishwasher and do not let wet ingredients sit on the wood overnight.
 Water will over-moisturize wooden items and this can lead to splintering or splitting along the grain.